cyverse-de/cyverse-de.github.io/api/endpoints/app-metadata.md

 Delegates to apps: PATCH /apps/{app-id}

 These endpoints are passthroughs to the apps endpoint using the same path.
 Please see the apps service documentation for more information.

-## Importing Tools

-Secured Endpoint: POST /admin/tools

-Delegates to apps: POST /admin/tools

-This endpoint is a passthrough to the apps endpoint using the same path.
-Please see the apps service documentation for more information.

-## Deleting Tools

-Secured Endpoint: DELETE /admin/tools/{tool-id}

-Delegates to apps: DELETE /admin/tools/{tool-id}

-This endpoint is a passthrough to the apps endpoint using the same path.
-Please see the apps service documentation for more information.

-## Updating Tools

-Secured Endpoint: PATCH /admin/tools/{tool-id}

-Delegates to apps: PATCH /admin/tools/{tool-id}

-This endpoint is a passthrough to the apps endpoint using the same path.
-Please see the apps service documentation for more information.

 ## Rating Apps